Willyb15/Data-Science-Python/Week2/day3-beyond_numerics/strings_lsts_lecture.md

 What if I absolutely need the indices, though?
 Is there a way that I can still iterate through using a for loop without `range()` and `len()`, the way you're telling me is Pythonic, and still get the indices, too??
 Yes!

 There is a function, `enumerate()`, that will allow you to iterate through a list or string (grabbing each of the individual elements in the list or characters in the string) while at the same time keeping track of the index.
 The trick is that instead of using just one variable (such as `num` above) to store the elements of the list as you loop through them, you use two variables.
-One of these variables stores the current index, and the other stores the current element of the list you're on.
+The first of these variables stores the current index, and the second stores the corresponding element in the list.
 Let's see how it works...

 ```python
 In [1]: my_lst = [1, 2, 3, 4, 5]